 The Thermal Valley (Hell Valley)

 This place is not only bathed (I had to throw in this pun) in traditional Taiwanese folklore, but it also has some cool family stories to tell from Tom’s parent’s childhood!

 They gave the area this name because the steam from the Thermal Valley mixed with the smell of Sulphur and made it seem like a witch’s cauldron, slowly brewing up its next potion to give to an unexpected visitor.

 The savvy shop owners in the area even sold eggs in small pouches that you could dip directly into the water for easy boiling.

 Over time the small pools joined together to become this big one and the city eventually fenced the area off for safety reasons.

 When you’re done just buy some hot spring tea eggs from the local shop and pretend you boiled it in the Thermal Valley.

-Hours: Tue to Sat 9:00am – 5:00pm
+- Hours: Tue to Sat 9:00 am – 5:00 pm

-This is not the typical library you will find every day and is definitely worth a stop inside or even outside.
+This is not the typical library you will find every day and is worth a stop inside or even outside.